Code-to-data (one data provider)

 In the Blind version, users do not have access to the data at all, and only receive the results of an analysis, after reviews by the data owner(s) to ensure that the results do not contain sensitive details.
 In this case, a synthetic dataset can be provided to write and test the analysis script on, before it is run on the real dataset.
 This “blind” version could be run in a dedicated environment where researchers can upload their script, but can also be implemented manually, for example when a researcher sends a script by email to be run on a dataset, and receives the results back via email as well (i.e., this is possible when neither the script nor the results contain any sensitive details).

-At the moment, both the Tinker and Blind versions of this code-to-data scenario are being developed as virtual research environments in the Secure ANalysis Environment project (SANE).
+Both the Tinker and Blind versions of this code-to-data scenario are available as virtual research environments in the Secure ANalysis Environment (SANE).
+At Utrecht University, access to a SANE environment is arranged via the same way as when requesting a regular VRE.

 When to use